PatnSuraj/PatnSuraj/README.md

 🤝 Let's Connect:
 - Open to collaborations and discussions about anything.
-- Feel free to reach out at suraj.patnaikuni@dal.ca.
+- Feel free to reach out at surajpatnaikuni.07@gmail.com

 ⚡ Fun Facts: